mach-composer/mach-composer-cli/docs/src/topics/integrations/commercetools.md

 ## API client management

-MACH Composer is provided by admin credentials which allows MACH Composer to fully manage your commercetools project.
+MACH composer is provided by admin credentials which allows MACH composer to fully manage your commercetools project.

 Each component that implements functionality that needs to communicate with